 The Respiratory Therapy department supports research that is RT-led in all areas of the hospital.
 Some projects include investigations of extubation readiness, unplanned extubations, paediatric mechanical ventilation practices (across Canada), and innovative intubation technologies.

 There are volunteer opportunities for students (including student respiratory therapists) to support various research activities.
-If interested, please contact Mika at: email@example.com.
+If interested, please contact Mika Nonoyama at email@example.com.

 The Department supports a variety of student and professional development opportunities for health care trainees and professionals: